5 Tips Towards a Successful First Day of Kindergarten

 Read books about the first day.
 This will provide your child with visuals and help prepare them for common school procedures.
 A large part of Kindergarten is social interactions.

 Here are some Amazon Affiliate books to read before the big day!

 4. Trust that the Teacher will Explain it All

 Your confidence in the teacher will help your child feel secure as you drop them off.
 Refer to the teacher by name and learn the names of their classmates.
 Your child will enjoy feeling like you are both in this together.

 Say goodbye at the door and assure your child that you will be back when the school day is over.
 Do not sneak out.
 This will cause more anxiety.
 Allow the teacher to gently guide your child to their seat.

 Most children adjust quickly once their parents leave.
 If you feel anxious about this step, leave your email or phone number on a sticky note on the teacher's desk.
 Ask them to send you a quick message letting you know once things have calmed down.

-My sister-in-law sets an excellent example of how to send your child off on their first day.
-She cuts a watermelon into the letter of the grade they are going into and decorates a special wooden letter for them to hold.
+My sister-in-law sends her children off on their first day in the sweetest way!
+She cuts a watermelon into the letter of the grade they are going into, and decorates a special wooden letters for them to hold.
 You can see them beaming with pride!